libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 ## Refactorings to be discussed:

 * Rename Information to Product (fits its name better)
 * Should we rename Transaction to Purchase?
-At least matches better Google Play store.
+At least matches better Google Play store naming.
 * Rename com.badlogic.gdx.pay.Transaction.getIdentifier() to com.badlogic.gdx.pay.Transaction.getProductId();
 * Rename gdx-pay submodule to gdx-pay-api
 * create a -client and -server submodule
 * gdx-pay-client: move classes in this project to com.badlogic.gdx.pay.cient
-* introduce gdx-pay-client-testdata module, put here in all ObjectMother
+* introduce gdx-pay-client-testdata module, put here in all ObjectMother classes.

 # Known issues and limitations